j0hnys/trident/README.md

 The main differences between a pure DDD and the structure above are the following
  - Building blocks
-   - the "Aggregates", "Value Objects", "Factories" are implemented by `StrictTypes` (described below) and eloquent-resources
+   - the "Mappers", "Value Objects", "Factories" are implemented by `StrictTypes` (described below) and eloquent-resources
    - "Entities" are implemented by laravel models and migrations
    - "Services" are implemented by "Workflows" -> "Logic"
    - "Repositories" are implemented as an abstraction above laravel models